 - It is unable to rise or to remain standing without assistance.
 This animal is non-ambulatory.
 Treatment, euthanasia, or emergency on-farm slaughter is necessary.

-- It cannot be transported without undue suffering because of lameness (Health of Animal Regulations 138[a]), even if the animal can rise or remain standing without assistance, because the animal demonstrates one of the following:
+- It cannot be transported without undue suffering because of lameness (Health of Animal Regulations 138[a]), even if the animal can rise or remain standing without assistance, because the animal demonstrates an:

-- obvious limp with uneven weight bearing, and the inability to bear any weight on one leg is immediately identified (unable to use a foot to walk);*
+- obvious limp with uneven weight bearing, and the inability to bear any weight on one leg is immediately identified (unable to use a foot to walk)Footnote **

 - Date modified: